drgnfrts/ura-llm-search/data/DC-cleaned-md/Non-Residential/C-CI/Introduction.md

 # Introduction

-Civic and Community Institutions comprise developments for civic, community, cultural, association/clan, or other similar purposes on land zoned “Civic & Community Institution” (C&CI) and “Residential/Institution” in the Master Plan.
+Civic and Community Institutions comprise developments for civic, community, cultural, association/clan, or other similar purposes on land zoned "Civic & Community Institution" (C&CI) and "Residential/Institution" in the Master Plan.

 Examples of C&CI developments include: